Isaac-Stamatelakis/factory_roguelite/README.md

 # CaveTech
-CaveTech is a 2D factory game currently being developed in Unity.
+CaveTech is a 2D factory cave that I've been developing in Unity for a little more than a Year.
 It's a fusion of Terraria and Modded Minecraft that is heavily inspired by the minecraft modpack GregTech New Horizons with aspects of GregTech, EnderIO, AE2, BetterQuesting, LootGames, and more.
 All coding, art, etc are custom made for this project.

 ### View Feature Demos
 [Youtube](https://www.youtube.com/@CaveTechDev/videos)